Code-Institute-Submissions/JMuckian94-MSP2-Gaming-Trivia-Browser-Game_OctResub/README.md

 ### User Stories

-- As a user,
+- As a user, I want to be invited to play by an attractive and fun landing page
-- As a user,
+- As a user, I want to click a button that starts the trivia game
-- As a user,
+- As a user, I want the game to have 20 questions
-- As a user,
+- As a user, I want the game to notify me if I have gotten the answer right or wrong
-- As a user,
+- As a user, I want the game to keep tabs on how many questions have been asked and answered
-- As a user,
+- As a user, I want a final tally of my score
-- As a user,
+- As a user, I want to see some kind of leaderboard functionality
-- As a user,
+- As a user, I want randomly selected questions to be pulled from a database to improve replayability
-- As a user,
+- As a user, I want the user interface to be bug free and easy to navigate

 ### Site Owner Goals